ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sonos/README.md

 * all read/write, to get also changes from Sonos-App
 * "coordinator" contains the channel name of the Group-Master (e.g. 192_168_1_99).
 If Device do not belong to any group the value is eaqual to the own channel name

+## Warning: Stability problems in combination with sayit adapter
+Please note: The sonos adapter has stability problems when used in text for speech thus in combination with the sayit adapter.
+Symptoms observed
+1. abitrary change of volume to 0 or 100 %.
+2. no response after a random number of text to speech sequence

+Workaround for text to speech is the the use of the sonos http api. see https://github.com/jishi/node-sonos-http-api

 ## Changelog
 ### 1.8.0 (2019-01-04)